 Sleeping on your stomach is an unpopular position as well.
-This is because sleeping on your stomach, or prone, puts pressure on your internal organs and breathing.
+The reason for this, primarily, is that sleeping on your stomach or prone sleeping, puts pressure on your internal organs as well as your breathing.
 One positive that stomach sleepers realize is that they do not have an issue with snoring.
-The list of reasons not to sleep on your stomach, however, is lengthier.
+The list of reasons not to sleep on your stomach, however is lengthier.

 - Sleeping in the prone position causes strain to your joints and muscles.

 - People who sleep on their stomachs often experience neck and back pain.